DigiBP/digibp-monterosa/Submission Documents/README.md

 #### Google Sheets ####

-Within the process step fill in recommendation questionnaire of the process model a user is going to fill in form.
+Within the process step "fill in recommendation questionnaire" of the process model a user is going to fill in form.
 The data from this form is posted in a Google Sheets file.
 The objective of the Google sheet is to calculate the best match of a study program.
 The following image shows a screenshot of the Google Sheet.

 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/excel.png)